 Then, meet with your team to determine what key performance indicators, or KPIs, you will use to measure the effectiveness of your marketing plan.
 Common KPIs include website traffic, social media engagement, and sales revenue.
 But don’t limit yourself to what is common.
 Instead, ask yourself, “In a perfect world, what would I like to know about my content and my marketing efforts?”
 Then, find an analytics partner who can help you get those answers.

-For example, at Stoke, we work with each client to develop a personalized and customized dashboard that tracks their selected KPIs and helps them see the influence that their marketing content is having on sales.
+For example, at Stoke, we work with each client to develop a personalized and customized dashboard that tracks their selected KPIs, and helps them see the influence that their marketing content is having on sales.

 Find the right marketing partner

-With your plan in hand and KPIs in mind if you have that team in place, start executing your plan, but if not it’s time to find the right marketing partner.
+With your plan in hand and KPIs in mind, if you have that team in place, start executing your plan, but if not, it’s time to find the right marketing partner.

 By partnering with an agency, you are able to extend your resources for maximum output.
 Instead of asking an employee to multi-task and take on more marketing duties, you enable them to focus solely on providing the best products and services for your customers.
-At the same time, your marketing content is being created by someone who specializes in that area of the customer experience.
+At the same time, your marketing content is being created by someone who specializes in that area of customer experience.

 The right marketing agency will be part of your team.
 They will serve as an extension of your business, capturing your brand voice and helping you achieve your objectives through quality content marketing.

-And remember, your marketing plan needs to be periodically reviewed and re-focused.
+Remember, your marketing plan needs to be periodically reviewed and re-focused.
 As Seth Godin says, “Marketing is not an emergency.
 It’s a planned, thoughtful exercise that started a long time ago and doesn’t end until you’re done.”

 That’s where Stoke can help.
-Schedule a free consultation today.